jacobtcraven/CS325_p5/README.md

 5. Define a string variable that contains your API key

-6. Send API key to openAI agent with this code block:
+6. Connect API key to openAI agent with this code block:
 ```
 openai.api_key = sr_key
 ```

     a. replace "sr_key" with whatever you named your API key string variable.

 7. Determine how you will implement the API and then start by creating a list of dictionaries such as: